Esri/workforce-scripts/assignment_monitor.md

-# Assignment Monitor
+# Assignment Monitor (Slack and Email Notifications)
-A demo showing how completed assignments can be stored in SQLite database and pushed to a slack channel in near real-time.
+A demo showing how completed assignments can be stored in SQLite database and pushed to a slack channel in near real-time or emailed to you.

 ## Installation

 1. Install Conda or Miniconda (plus requests) and the ArcGIS API for Python package as described [here](https://developers.arcgis.com/python/guide/install-and-set-up/).
 2. Clone or download this repository
+3. Install the repo requirements (`pip install -r requirements.txt`)
-3. Modify the config.ini file to use your ArcGIS online credentials, the workforce project, the slack web-hook, and the log file.
+4. Modify the config.ini file to use your ArcGIS online credentials, the workforce project, (optionally) the slack web-hook, (optionally) Gmail email credentials, and the log file.

 ## Running it